 The culinary scene in this Southeast Asian powerhouse is extraordinary, and to say that putting together this list of ten top dishes to try in Vietnam was hard is an understatement!
 It caused arguments and threatened friendships.
 In fact, I’d go so far as to say that this was one of the toughest writing assignments I’ve ever had.

-That said, here’s my final list.
-To become a Vietnamese culinary aficionado, sample each of these delicious options during your visit.
+To become a Vietnamese culinary aficionado, sample each of these taste sensations during your visit.
 You’ll get bonus points if you can pronounce them all correctly!

 Bun thit nuong

 This drool-worthy combination of vermicelli, grilled pork, cucumber, pickled carrot and daikon, bean sprouts, chopped peanuts and a tasty sauce is sometimes topped with traditional fried spring rolls (cha gio) to up the deliciousness even more.
 It’s everything good in one glorious bowl.